A Category-Theoretic Analysis of Conformal Prediction: Introduction

+CP is also a morphism of the category $\mathbf{WMeas}_\text{uc}$ (briefly introduced in Section \ref{main} and treated in detail in Appendix A in the Supplementary Material), whose objects are compact Polish spaces and whose morphisms are weakly measurable, uniformly compact-valued correspondences.
+We study both $\mathbf{UHCont}$ and $\mathbf{WMeas}_\text{uc}$ because continuity and measurability are fundamental---but generally non-equivalent---notions in functional analysis: the former captures stability of the set-valued functional, while the latter ensures that CP defines a well-posed random set and allows the study of probabilistic functionals of the region.

-Not only is the CP correspondence a morphism of these categories, but it is also part of a diagram that commutes.
-As we shall see (in particular in Example \ref{ex:neural-psi} and in the discussion thereafter), this discovery implies the intrinsic (cardinal) UQ capabilities of CP.
+Not only is the CP correspondence a morphism in these categories, but it is also part of a commuting diagram in both.
+Such a factorization through a credal set correspondence and an IHDR correspondence endows CP with intrinsic (cardinal) uncertainty quantification capabilities beyond the mere size of the prediction set.

-In Section \ref{unifying}, we show that, under minimal assumption, a diagram that codifies the way Bayesian CP \citep{fong-bayes}, classical CP, and CP-informed imprecise probability theory generate an $\alpha$-level prediction region, commutes.
-This is a strong indicator that CP forms a bridge between, and perhaps subsumes, the Bayesian, frequentist, and imprecise approaches to predictive statistical reasoning \citep{martin2022valid}.
+In Section \ref{unifying}, we show that, under transparent regularity conditions, a diagram encoding how Bayesian CP \citep{fong-bayes}, classical CP, and CP-informed imprecise probability theory each generate an \(\alpha\)-level prediction region commutes \emph{asymptotically in probability} (in Hausdorff distance).
+Concretely, when the non-conformity measure is derived from a Bayesian posterior predictive density and standard stability conditions hold, the CPR converges to the corresponding Bayesian predictive density level set, while remaining exactly representable as an IHDR extracted from an induced credal set.
+In this sense, the Bayesian density level set, the direct conformal region, and the credal-IHDR route become asymptotically equivalent as predictive procedures, not merely close as sets.
+This strengthens the view that CP bridges Bayesian, frequentist, and imprecise approaches to predictive statistical reasoning, first put forth by \citet{martin2022valid}.
+We further provide quantitative convergence rates under local empirical process and boundary regularity assumptions, and identify conditions under which upper posterior constructions are related to e-posteriors.